RediSearch/RediSearch/docs/Tags.md

 As the examples in this document show, a single tag can include multiple words.
 We recommend that you escape spaces when querying, though doing so is not required.

-You escape tags the same way that you escape punctuation -- by preceding the space with a backslash character (or two backslashes, depending on the programming language and environment).
+You escape spaces the same way that you escape punctuation -- by preceding the space with a backslash character (or two backslashes, depending on the programming language and environment).

 Thus, you would escape the tag "to be or not to be" like so when querying in the redis-cli: